-Practitioners Guide No. 13
+An Adaptation of Practitioners Guide No. 13 for Zimbabwe

-This book was researched and written by ICJ Senior Legal Adviser Matt Pollard, with assistance from: research consultant Lina Biscaia; ICJ Legal Adviser Laurens Hueting; ICJ Geneva interns Marlitt Brandes and Alina Charniauskaya; ICJ MENA Programme Associate Legal Adviser Doireann Ansbro and intern Arianna Rafiq; ICJ Asia and Pacific Programme International Legal Adviser (Pakistan) Reema Omer, Nepal Office consultant Govinda 'Bandi' Sharma, and Myanmar Office International Legal Adviser Vani Sathisan; and consultant Leyla Slama.
+ICJ Practitioners' Guide no 13 on Judicial Accountability, originally published in 2016, was researched and written by ICJ Senior Legal Adviser Matt Pollard, with assistance from: research consultant Lina Biscaia; ICJ Legal Adviser Laurens Hueting; ICJ Geneva interns Marlitt Brandes and Alina Charniauskaya; ICJ MENA Programme Associate Legal Adviser Doireann Ansbro and intern Arianna Rafiq; ICJ Asia and Pacific Programme International Legal Adviser (Pakistan) Reema Omer, Nepal Office consultant Govinda 'Bandi' Sharma, and Myanmar Office International Legal Adviser Vani Sathisan; and consultant Leyla Slama.
 Ian Seiderman provided legal and policy review.

-The Guide has been greatly informed by the contributions of outside experts, including the participants to a consultation on judicial accountability in developing countries, convened by the ICJ Centre for the Independence of Judges & Lawyers in Tunisia 8-9 October 2015, as well as the 2015 CIJL Geneva Forum of Judges & Lawyers, 14-15 December 2015.
-Participants in the two meetings are listed in an Annex to this Guide.
+The Guide was greatly informed by the contributions of outside experts, including the participants to a consultation on judicial accountability in developing countries, convened by the ICJ Centre for the Independence of Judges & Lawyers in Tunisia 8-9 October 2015, as well as the 2015 CIJL Geneva Forum of Judges & Lawyers, 14-15 December 2015.
+Participants in the two meetings are listed in an Annex.
 While the Guide has benefited from the detailed discussion at these events, the opinions and recommendations expressed in the Guide are those of the ICJ and do not necessarily reflect the opinions and recommendations of any particular participant.